The reason I stopped reading books about being multi-passionate is that I trust my own knowledge now.

-We find it impossiple to stick to one thing, one career throughout life.
+We find it impossible to stick to one thing, one career throughout life.

-Loosing interests in our latest adventure, or interest, seems crazy to people around us, but is totally natural to us.
+Losing interests in our latest adventure, or interest seems crazy to people around us but is totally natural to us.
 Once we get what we need, we’re out of there.

 Often we’d like to be able to focus on one thing, but we simply don’t know what.

 And if we think we have finally figured it out, it will change one day.
 And we feel like we’re back to square one.